 ExcessNYC’s collection of food waste from small businesses in Brooklyn began today!
 We are collecting and composting the coffee grounds from Lincoln Station, a new cafe in Prospect Heights.
 Yeah!!!

-We will be posting here the food we reclaim.
-We will itemize it and record the amounts in pounds.
 The success of this project will be in part reflected by how much organic waste we can divert from landfill.
 We are still in the process of setting up our compost site in Crown Heights, Brooklyn, and hope to have it fully operable in Spring 2013.
+When we do, we will post our lbs diverted from landfill in the upper right corner of this page!

 Interested in vounteering?
 Please email us at INFO AT EXCESSNYC DOT ORG.
 We are looking for helpers with the compost site & riding the bike for pick up and deliveries in Prospect Heights/Crown Heights.